NaYrA-IaR/PythonProjects/README.md

 Binary, Octal, Decimal, Hexadecimal converter in python.
 Check if given word is palindrome.
 Tax Calculator.
 Count Number Of Letters in String.
+Factorial of Number using loop.